-This strategy sets out overriding and subsidiary objectives for Norway's efforts in the fields of culture and enorts in the fields of culture and sport in the context of development co-operation.
+This strategy sets out overriding and subsidiary objectives for Norway's efforts in the fields of culture and sport in the context of development co-operation.
 It deals with key issues related to organisation and forms of co-operation with external institutions, and with the principles for setting geographic and thematic priorities.
 There is an emphasis on assuring the quality and increasing the visibility of Norway's efforts to use culture and sport as positive forces in development processes.